neurophysik/jitcode/docs/index.rst

 Details of the building process
 -------------------------------

-To generate the functions needed by SciPy’s ODE, JiTCODE executes a series of distinct processing steps, each of which can be invoked through a command and tweaked as needed.
+To generate the functions needed by SciPy’s ODE or Solve IVP, JiTCODE executes a series of distinct processing steps, each of which can be invoked through a command and tweaked as needed.
 These commands execute previous steps as needed, i.e., if they have not been performed yet.
 If you are happy with the default options, however, you do not need to bother with this and can just use the commands at the very end of the chain, namely `set_integrator`, `set_initial_value`, or `save_compiled`.